HanHanCoding/Active-Sensing-for-Multiuser-Beam-Tracking-with-RIS/README.md

 ## [For Training and Testing the Beam Tracking methods]
 Each folder corresponds to a beam tracking method.

-Please create two new folders named 'results_data'，'channel_data' wihtin each beam tracking method folder before training.
+Please create two new empty folders named 'results_data'，'channel_data' wihtin each beam tracking method folder before training.

 ### For training:
 For each beam tracking method, please run 'proposed_network.py' for training.